Welcome to the Birch Community Services (BCS) Program Guidelines

-Applicants: please read through the entire page to prepare for your intake interview.
+Applicants: Please read through the entire page to prepare for your intake appointment.

 Existing Participants: Please review as needed.